 Showing proof of your proficiency in French or English is an important part of your application for permanent residency in Canada.
 But should you take one language test or two?
 What score do you need to boost your chances of a successful application?

 The Express Entry system uses a variety of factors to award “points” to your profile, including your TEF and IELTS scores.
-Your language skills are just one factor, and the minimum score that you need depends on which visa you’re applying for.
+Your Canada approved test scores are just one factor, and the minimum score that you need depends on which visa you’re applying for.

 If you’re having trouble understanding how your language skills fit into the application process, we can help.
 Just reach out to our team and we’ll help you decide whether or not you should take the TEF exam as part of your Canadian visa application.